-Scholarship applications for the 2021-2022 academic year are available until March 1.
+Scholarship applications for the 2021-2022 academic year are now closed.
 All applicants receive an email with decisions the second week of May.
 In addition to our general scholarship application, there are many additional scholarships available to students based on specific criteria such as attending a certain school, pursuing a specific major, being affiliated with an employer such as Meijer, and more.
 These additional scholarships require supplemental applications.

 1 Determine Your Eligibility

 Review the scholarships on this page to determine whether you meet the criteria for any funds that have a separate application.